mvs2/mvs2.github.io/_posts/2020-12-23-100DaysofCode-Day-5.md

 python fruit_2.py
 This apple is ready to eat!
 Oh boy, time to eat the apple
-Hope you\'re enjoing this apple
+Hope you're enjoing this apple
 ```
 And now for a child class that inherits from the parent class.